hauselin/depletion_bayes/README.md

 This repository contains stuff for the following manuscript: **"Strong effort manipulations reduce response caution: A preregistered reinvention of the ego-depletion paradigm"**

+If you're planning to run the analysis scripts in the Code directory, I strongly recommend you clone or download this entire repository.

 ### Data

+* Data for analysis (required to run analysis scripts)

 ### Materials

+*

 ### Pregistrations